recompensa-mobi/greenpeace/README.md

 them how we wanted them to.
 See the similarities section bellow.

 **Greenpeace** solves this in a simple, straightforward way.
-It is an environment checker that runs before initializers and environments, checking that the environment contains all the required values.
-It also exposes ENV values through a simple config API so you can do `Greenpeace.env.port` instead of `ENV['PORT'].to_i`, applying typecasting as required.
+It is an environment checker that runs checking that the environment contains all the required values.
+It also exposes ENV values through a simple configuration API so you can do `Greenpeace.env.port` instead of `ENV['PORT'].to_i`, applying typecasting as required.

 ## Usage